-This solution is compared to the solution from a single element problem in Sierra/SM in Figures 5.8 and 5.9.
+This solution is compared to the solution from a single element problem in Sierra/SM in Figures 5.8a and 5.8b.
 It should be noted that the response of the neo-Hookean model is slightly nonlinear.
 The linear elastic solution is given by the green line in each figure.

-Figure 5.8: Analytical and numerical results for the uniaxial stress.
+Figure 5.8: Analytical and numerical results for the (a) uniaxial stress and (b) lateral strain.
 The green line gives the linear elastic response.